 Outpatient rehab is a step away from the strictly clinical focus of the inpatient or residential-care approach.
-Outpatient care is often a way for addicts to transition back to a normal life at home.
-Outpatient treatment may also be ordered by a court as a condition of sentencing.
+Outpatient care is often a way for addicts to transition back to a normal life at home and can sometimes involve family therapy.
+In some instances, outpatient treatment may also be ordered by a court as a condition of sentencing.

 Like inpatient rehab, outpatient approaches begin with detox.
 After that, they usually involve a structured recovery program, which is often based on the twelve-step model, and some kind of peer support in the form of meetings held daily, or at least every other day.
 At these meetings, patients will receive moral support, helpful instruction in coping strategies, and assessment.
 Sometimes this means frequent drug screenings.

 A drug addiction never really goes away and can best be thought of as a manageable chronic condition.
 After patients have passed through the intensive rehab process, they often feel as if they have been given a new lease on life.
 The worst of the withdrawal has passed and patients have learned to identify the stressors that can trigger relapses.
 At this point, they have often begun to reconnect with friends and family.

 Continuing treatment in the aftercare or sober living phase usually focuses on individual counseling and continued group support.

 The world of an ecstasy addict has many temptations and difficulties that can become excuses to start using again, so aftercare ecstasy abuse treatment usually focuses on helping patients avoid or overcome their potential triggers.

 Choose to Quit Ecstasy Now/Stage an Intervention for a Loved One